Can I pass a drug test while using CBD?

 THC in My CBD

 Not every company makes their CBD products the same way.
 While CBD is often the main focus of these products, sometimes THC is an included ingredient.
 A main reason for this is the "entourage effect;" many believe that the addition of slight amounts of THC (around 0.5% THC or less) can help all the compounds in cannabis work together more efficiently.
-Many producers swear by this method and think that the efficiency leads to increased medical benefits.

 Though some products might have that extra pinch of THC in them, you still won't feel high.
 Regardless of the lack of a buzz, THC is what drug tests are looking for.
 This is important to consider: scour labels and make a decision.
 If there are very small amounts of THC, you're most likely in the clear.
 However, if there is constant stress surrounding the chance of that THC failing a drug test, go ahead and choose products that are THC-free.